 Creditors Voluntary Liquidation CVL is a legal method to close down an insolvent company.
-It allows a company to be closed in a professional and official manner without leaving any enforcement action or unwanted commitments that are common among companies that are not formally closed down through a company liquidation procedure.
+It allows a company to be closed in a professional and official manner without leaving any enforcement action or unwanted commitments hanging around that are common among companies that are not formally closed down through a company liquidation procedure.

 Crucially this means that a limited company can own assets, be owed money and perhaps most importantly owe money independently of its shareholders and directors.
 So the law allows for a company to be closed down even if it is insolvent.

-What this means is that, in generality, a company director or shareholder will not be personally liable for the money that is owed by the company unless they have specifically personally guaranteed any element of the money owed by the company.
+What this means is that in generality a company director or shareholder will not be personally liable for the money that is owed by the company unless they have specifically personally guaranteed any element of the money owed by the company.